-Corporate Governance
+Corporate governance

 The current UK Corporate Governance Code was published in July 2018 and applies to accounting periods beginning on or after 1 January 2019.
-While the Code applies to listed companies and therefore does not specifically apply to Link Scheme Holdings Ltd, the Board has considered the requirements relevant to the company in preparing this report.
+The Code was updated in January 2024 and the 2024 Code will apply to financial years beginning on or after 1 January 2025.
+The 2018 Code remains in place until this time.
+While the Code applies to listed companies and therefore does not specifically apply to Link Scheme Holdings Ltd, the Board has considered the requirements relevant to the group in preparing this report.